 By Ojasvi Agarwal

-Ojasvi is a student at Jindal Global University.
+Ojasvi Agarwal is a fourth-year law student pursuing BBA LLB from OP Jindal Global University, Sonipat.